-It’s simple to start.
+It's simple to start.
 The only tool required to assemble a Lori Wall Bed is a power drill, which can be purchased from many online retailers for $30 or less.
-No prior woodworking experience is required, and you don’t need to be a DIY guru to assemble and install the frame with ease.
+No prior woodworking experience is required, and you don't need to be a DIY guru to assemble and install the frame easily.

 Lori Wall Beds are also a great option if you're concerned about preserving your floors, baseboard, and molding because it doesn't have a lifting mechanism that needs to be anchored to the floor to create tension near the bed's base to lift the mattress.

 The bed uses a standalone platform that only attaches to the cabinet when it's in the upright position, meaning there's very little weight, if any, pulling against the wall.

 Your Bed Building Tool Kit

 Here's a list of the equipment you'll want to have around when installing your Murphy bed:

 - Safety equipment.
 Gloves, protective eyewear, earplugs, and dust masks make woodworking safer and more comfortable.

 - Power drill for fastening screws and drilling a few pilot holes